-Endless Reboot loop is one of the major issues when users upgrading iOS.
-In more, lots of users even one of my friends come across an issue such as random restart iPhone after iOS update.
-Some users reported its issue on the Apple support community on iPhone reboot loop.
+Apple’s mobile operating system iOS 14.6 released.
+User reporting that the Endless Reboot loop is one of the major issues when users upgrading iOS.
+In more, lots of users even one of my friends come across an issue such as random restart the iPhone after the iOS update.
+Some users reported its issue on the Apple support community on the iPhone reboot loop.

 There isn’t any special reason behind your iPhone stuck on reboot loop after Software update.
 Even though, right now you should focus on how to fix your iPhone boot loop or random crashes with data loss.